Melissa Rossi

-Melissa Rossi (born 1965 in Dayton, Ohio) is an American author and journalist who writes about subjects such as American politics and international geopolitical situations.
-In addition to her books, Rossi's work has been published in Newsweek, MSNBC, George, Newsday, Esquire, the New York Observer and National Geographic Traveler, where she wrote a regular column.
+Melissa Rossi (born in Dayton, Ohio) is an American author and journalist who writes about subjects such as climate change, the history of current events, and international geopolitical situations.
+In addition to her books, Rossi's work has been published in Yahoo!
+News, Washington Post, AARP, Newsweek, MSNBC, Newsday, Esquire, the New York Observer and National Geographic Traveler, where she wrote a regular column.

 Early life

 Rossi grew up moving all around the United States.
 She has lived in Seattle, Washington, New York, Vermont, Florida, Iowa, and Ohio.
-After writing one of her well-known books about Courtney Love, she decided she wanted to travel the world.
-She visited most European countries and has also lived in Spain, Italy, the Netherlands, and Belgium.
+After writing a biography of Courtney Love, she decided she wanted to travel the world.
+She visited most European countries and has also lived in Thailand, Spain, Italy, the Netherlands, and Belgium.

-Rossi grew up wanting to be an artist; however, she has no skills.
+Rossi grew up wanting to be a visual artist; however, she has no skills.